Michael Eriksson

 Side-note:

-As for c: Personally, I was not more keen on this than other students.
+Concerning c: Personally, I was not more keen on this than other students.
 However, the general principle of having the far greater knowledge and intelligence, and being severely annoyed at the slowness of others in coming up with answers, respectively their answers being obviously inferior (not to mention their inability to see that this was so...), has been a problem for me for a very large part of my life.

-What I would have needed was just one thing: On the first day of work, for a senior to take me aside, have a discussion of how most people I will interact with will be intellectually far behind, will lack ability to reason, will be motivated by egoism, etc.—and that I would benefit from thinking of most of them as children, try to accommodate them from this POV, ...
-Such a discussion never took place—on the contrary, either (E2) I was told that this or that individual was problematic and to just ignore him, or (at least at E1 and E4) I fell victim to the tall dancer phenomenon because the leading people in those companies were themselves too intellectually weak.
+What I would have needed was just one thing: On the first day of work, for a senior to take me aside, have a discussion of how most humans that I will interact with will be intellectually far behind, will lack ability to reason, will be motivated by egoism, etc.—and that I would benefit from thinking of most of them as children, try to accommodate them from this POV, ...
+Such a discussion never took place—on the contrary, either (E2) I was told that this or that individual was problematic and to just ignore him, or (at least at E1 and E4) I fell victim to the tall dancer phenomenon because the “leaders” in those companies were themselves too intellectually weak.